nextauthjs/next-auth/www/docs/providers/email.md

 ## Overview

-The Email Provider uses email to send "magic links" that can be used sign in, you will likely have seen these if you have used services like Slack before.
+The Email provider uses email to send "magic links" that can be used sign in, you will likely have seen these if you have used services like Slack before.

+Adding support for signing in via email in addition to one or more OAuth services provides a way for users to sign in if they lose access to their OAuth account (e.g. if it is locked or deleted).

+The Email provider can be used in conjuction with (or instead of) one or more OAuth providers.

+### How it works

-On initial sign in, a Verification Token is sent to the email address provided; by default this token has a 24 hour expiry time.
-If the Verification Token is used (i.e. by clicking on the link in the email) an account is created for the user and they are signed in.
+On initial sign in, a **Verification Token** is sent to the email address provided.
+By default this token is valid for 24 hours.
+If the Verification Token is used with that time (i.e. by clicking on the link in the email) an account is created for the user and they are signed in.

-If someone provides the email address of an existing account to the Email Provider, they are signed into the account associated with that email address when they use the Verification Token.
+If someone provides the email address of an *existing account* when signin in, an email is sent and they are signed into the account associated with that email address when they follow the link in the email.

-The Email Provider can be used in conjuction with – or instead of – one or more OAuth providers.

 :::tip
 The Email Provider can be used with both JSON Web Tokens and database sessions, but you **must** configure a database to use it.
 It is not possible to enable email sign in without using a database.